Wissididom/Firebot-Raid-Chat-Alert/README.md

 ### Note

-- Keep the script definition object (that contains the `run`, `getScriptManifest`, and `getDefaultParameters` funcs) in the `index.ts` file as it's important those function names don't get minimized.
+- Keep the script definition object (that contains the `run`, `getScriptManifest`, and `getDefaultParameters` funcs) in the `main.ts` file as it's important those function names don't get minimized.
 - Edit the `"scriptOutputName"` property in `package.json` to change the filename of the outputted script.

 ### API Infos